-Mr. Minogue joined Abiomed from General Electric Healthcare, where he holds three patents and spent 11 years developing expertise in sales, marketing, product development and software/service operations around diagnostic imaging and treatment of cancer and cardiovascular disease.
-Earlier in his life, Mr. Minogue served as an Infantry officer in the U.S. Army, which included multiple distinctions including Airborne, RANGER, Desert Storm Veteran and Bronze Star.
-He received his Bachelor of Science degree in Engineering Management from the United States Military Academy at West Point and his MBA from the University of Chicago.
+Before joining Abiomed, Mr. Minogue spent 11 years with General Electric Healthcare, where he held numerous leadership positions and holds three patents.
+Mr. Minogue also served as an officer in the U.S. Army, which included multiple distinctions including Airborne, Ranger, Desert Storm Veteran and Bronze Star.
+He received his Bachelor of Science degree in Engineering Management from the United States Military Academy at West Point and his Master of Business Administration from the University of Chicago.

 Ms. Dorothy E. Puhy has served as a Director of the Company and chair of its Audit Committee since 2003.
 Ms. Puhy is currently Executive Vice President, Chief Operating Officer for the Dana-Farber Cancer Institute (“Dana-Farber”).
 Previously, beginning in 1994, Ms. Puhy served as Dana-Farber’s Chief Financial Officer and Assistant Treasurer.
 From 1985 to 1994 Ms. Puhy held various financial positions at the New England Medical Center Hospitals, Inc., including Chief Financial Officer from 1989 to 1994.